gmramella/CatViz/README.md

 # CatViz
-A tool for visualization of Category Theory concepts and constructions.
+an editor for Category Theory Diagrams using Web-based technology

 ## Installing